SIDNEY081/SIDNEY081/README.md

 ## 🎯 Featured Projects

-*These are manually curated to showcase my best work*
+*These are to showcase my best work*

 ### 🛡️ SafeShell
 Android safety app with disguised banking access and emergency alerts